curious-containers/cc-server/docs/admin.rst

    docker info

-The following figure shows a possible setup of Curious Containers with Swarm Swarm.
+The following figure shows a possible setup of Curious Containers with Docker Swarm.

 |